MelcherMate/Bioversee_Webapp/README.md

 ## General idea:

-This is a Vite project for my idea to create a basic fermenter controller website, which can control any bioreactor wired to a computer and set to handle the commands from the cloud server.
+This is a Vite project for my idea to create an internet based automation control system (Bioversee), which can control a wide variaty of devices (including bioreactors, waterpurifier ect.) wired to a computer and set to handle the commands from the cloud server.
-For the system it doesn't matter how old or new a fermenter is.
-It is capable to be connected to all kind.
+For the system it doesn't matter how old or new the equipment is.
+It`s designed to be universal.
-The About needs an off-the-self customisable computer (such as a Raspberry Pi) and some electrical knowledge to wire the computer with the bioreactor.
-After that the computer will need configuration to be able to communicate with the sensors and actuatros of the bioreactor.
+The customer will need an off-the-self customisable computer (such as a Raspberry Pi) and some electrical knowledge to wire the computer with the.
+Then the computer will need configuration (I am building a desktop app for that) to be able to communicate with the sensors and actuatros of the machine.
-In the future I will create a detailed About manual to help the About with the setup.
+I want Bioversee to become a both a modeling tool for engineers (like AutoCad) and a control system for industrial automation.

 ## Basics about bioreactors: